Jonas-johansen/cisco_parser_api/readme.md

 The API is a tool that allows you to connect to and execute commands on network equipment, as well as parse the output into a JSON format.
 It was primarily developed for personal use, so it might not be right for your network / setup.

-Please note that the API is somewhat slow, so it may not be suitable for real-time applications.
-The parsing module is relatively fast, taking about 20 milliseconds, but creating a session with each network device and executing a command can take anywhere from 1-2 seconds with SSH or 2-3 seconds with Telnet.
-By using the do_device_command_threading module it will use pythons threading library to connect to several devices at the same time.
-Witch greatly improve load times when excecuting mass commands on several devices.

 The API currently has two functions:
 - Login to network equipment, execute a commands, and parse the output to JSON | It can connect to several devices at the same time.